learn-co-curriculum/java-mod-5-common-entity-mapping-annotations/README.md

 ## Learning Goals

-- Create auto generated primary keys.
-- Use various entity mapping annotations.
+- Explore various entity mapping annotations.
+- Use `@Temporal` and `@Enumerated` for data types such as Date and Enums.
+- Use `@Transient` to avoid persisting a property.
+- Use `@GeneratedValue` to automatically generate primary key values

 ## Introduction